ToastedNub/Simple-OpenAI-Chat-Bot-For-Discord/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-!CREATING YOUR BOT AND GETTING YOUR BOT_TOKEN!
+ - CREATING YOUR BOT AND GETTING YOUR BOT_TOKEN

 Go here, log in with your discord account and create an Application in the Applications tab at the top left.